Frequently Asked Questions

 • If disparities exist regarding turnover, know why this turnover is occurring and whether employees are leaving voluntarily or involuntarily

-• Actions to take to increase internal awareness of affirmative action obligations exist
+• Actions to take to increase internal awareness of affirmative action obligations

 • Engage in holistic review practices to identify relationships between attraction, selection, and retention